dtamayo/MachineLearning/installation.md

 # Anaconda

 Anaconda is an easy-to-install python distribution that has all the things you will need in one place.
-If you are confident with Python, make sure you have the packages listed below installed.
-If you are unsure, we recommend installing Anaconda to avoid any conflicts/glitches.
+If you are confident with Python, make sure you have the packages listed below installed and can import all the libraries in jupyter given in the last section.
+Unless you are a python master, (and even if you already have some version of python installed), we strongly recommend installing Anaconda to minimize any conflicts/glitches.
 To install, visit

 https://www.continuum.io/downloads